juliancwirko/react-redux-webpack-meteor/README.md

 ## Demo: React, Webpack, Redux and Meteor as a backend only

+### Sorry, project is not maintained anymore.
+But it is a very good example of the topic.

 You can read article about it:
 - [React with Webpack + Meteor as a backend](http://julian.io/react-with-webpack-meteor-as-a-backend/)